mandar7-star/Blinkit-Dashboard/README.md

 # Blinkit-Dashboard

-1. Project Title / Headline
+📊 Project Title / Headline

 Blinkit Analytics Project focuses on analyzing grocery delivery data to uncover customer behavior, sales trends, and operational performance.
 The project uses data analytics techniques to generate meaningful insights and support data-driven decision-making.
 Visualizations and metrics are designed to reflect real-world business scenarios.

-2. Short Description / Purpose
+📝 Short Description / Purpose

 The Blinkit Analytics Project analyzes grocery delivery data to understand sales performance and customer behavior.
 It examines key metrics such as order trends, revenue growth, and product demand.
-The project includes data cleaning, analysis, and visualization to convert raw data into meaningful insights.
+The project includes data cleaning, analysis, and visualization to transform raw data into meaningful insights.
 These insights help identify business patterns and improve operational efficiency.
 The project is designed to simulate real-world analytics use cases.

-3. Tech Stack
+🛠️ Tech Stack

+The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Main platform for dashboard creation and visualization
+📊 Power BI Desktop – Primary data visualization and dashboard creation tool

 📂 Power Query – Used for data cleaning, transformation, and preparation

-🧠 DAX (Data Analysis Expressions) – Implemented for calculated measures and KPIs
+🧠 DAX (Data Analysis Expressions) – Implemented for calculated measures, KPIs, and conditional logic

-📝 Data Modeling – Relationships created among tables to enable cross-filtering
+📝 Data Modeling – Relationships created among tables to enable accurate aggregation and cross-filtering

 📁 File Formats – .pbix for development and .png for dashboard previews

-4. Data Source
+📂 Data Source

-The dataset used in this Blinkit Analytics Project is a publicly available sample dataset created to simulate real-world grocery delivery operations.
-It contains data related to orders, products, customers, sales, and delivery performance.
-The dataset is used solely for analytical and educational purposes and does not represent actual Blinkit business data.
+The dataset used in this Blinkit Analytics Project is a publicly available sample dataset designed to simulate real-world grocery delivery operations.
+It includes information related to orders, products, customers, sales, and delivery performance.
+The data is used strictly for analytical and educational purposes and does not represent actual Blinkit business data.

-5. Features / Highlights
+🚀 Features & Highlights

-5.1 Business Problem
+🔹 Business Problem

-Blinkit generates large volumes of data across multiple outlets, locations, and product categories, making it difficult to track performance and identify sales trends without analytics.
+Blinkit generates large volumes of transactional data across multiple outlets, locations, and product categories.
+Without proper analytics, it becomes difficult to identify high-performing outlets, customer preferences, and long-term sales trends.

-5.2 Goal of the Dashboard
+🔹 Goal of the Dashboard

-To provide a centralized view of key KPIs such as total sales, average sales, number of items sold, and customer ratings for data-driven decision-making.
+The goal of this dashboard is to provide a centralized and interactive view of key business KPIs such as total sales, average sales, number of items sold, and customer ratings.
+It enables stakeholders to quickly evaluate performance across outlets, locations, and product categories.

-5.3 Walkthrough of Key Visuals
+🔹 Walkthrough of Key Visuals

-KPI Cards showing Total Sales ($1.20M), Average Sales ($141), Number of Items (8,523), and Average Rating (3.9)
+KPI Cards display Total Sales ($1.20M), Average Sales ($141), Number of Items (8,523), and Average Rating (3.9), offering a quick snapshot of overall business performance.

-Outlet Establishment Trend line chart showing sales growth and decline over time
+Outlet Establishment Trend (Line Chart) shows sales trends over time, highlighting peak performance around 2018 and a slight decline afterward.

-Fat Content donut chart comparing Low Fat vs Regular product sales
+Fat Content Analysis (Donut Chart) compares sales contribution from Low Fat and Regular products, showing higher revenue from low-fat items.

-Item Type bar chart ranking categories by total sales
+Item Type Performance (Bar Chart) ranks product categories by total sales, with fruits & vegetables, snacks, and household items as top contributors.

-Outlet Size donut chart showing sales contribution by outlet size
+Outlet Size Distribution (Donut Chart) illustrates revenue share across Small, Medium, and High outlets, where medium-sized outlets contribute the most sales.

-Outlet Location bar chart comparing Tier 1, Tier 2, and Tier 3 cities
+Outlet Location Analysis (Bar Chart) compares Tier 1, Tier 2, and Tier 3 locations, highlighting Tier 3 cities as the highest revenue generators.

-Outlet Type table comparing sales, item count, ratings, and visibility
+Outlet Type Performance (Table) compares outlet types based on sales, item count, average sales, ratings, and visibility, identifying Supermarket Type 1 as the top performer.

-Interactive slicers for outlet location, outlet size, and item type
+Interactive Filters (Slicers) allow dynamic analysis by outlet location, outlet size, and item type for deeper insights.

-5.4 Business Impact & Insights
+📈 Business Impact & Insights

-Tier 3 locations and medium-sized outlets contribute the highest sales.
-Supermarket Type 1 dominates overall revenue and item volume, while low-fat products generate higher total sales.
-These insights support better inventory planning, outlet expansion, and category optimization.
+The analysis reveals that Tier 3 locations and medium-sized outlets generate the highest sales contribution.
+Supermarket Type 1 dominates both revenue and item volume, while low-fat products outperform regular items in total sales.
+These insights support improved inventory planning, outlet expansion strategies, and category-level optimization.

-6. Screenshots